sanjeed5/new-mac-setup/README.md

 - **Private Repositories**: You may commit both directories, but review files first
 - **Highly Sensitive Data**: Consider keeping SSH keys and credentials completely separate from any repository
 - **Review Before Committing**: Always check files for sensitive information before committing
+- **Use Environment Variables**: Consider using environment variables or a secure vault for sensitive information

+## How the Scripts Work

+### Backup Script (`backup.sh`)

+The backup script:

+1. Creates necessary directories for storing backups
+2. Presents options for backing up different components
+3. Automatically categorizes backups as public-safe or private/sensitive
+4. Provides multiple security warnings for sensitive data
+5. Creates timestamped archives of your backups

+The script is interactive and will guide you through the backup process with clear prompts and security warnings.

+### Setup Script (`setup.sh`)

+The setup script:

+1. Installs core development tools (Homebrew, packages from Brewfile)
+2. Sets up your shell environment (Zsh, Oh My Zsh, plugins)
+3. Configures development tools (Node.js, Python)
+4. Sets up Git with your information (prompts for username and email)
+5. Configures macOS preferences for development
+6. Restores settings from your backups (if available)

+The script is interactive and will prompt you for necessary information during the setup process.

 ## Customization